Positano bites deep. It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you are gone. – John Steinbeck

 As sad as we were to leave Greece behind, arriving in Italy and the knowledge of all that the country has to offer left us extremely excited!
 Walking through Montepertuso an incredible mix of the scent sea and home cooking filled the air, creating a curious sense of calm.

 I can’t believe how friendly all the locals are.
-One plane, three trains, a bus and a taxi ride later, we finally find our accomodation.
-At every step of the way a friendly local was willing to help us find our way.
+One plane, three trains, a bus and a taxi ride later, we finally find our accommodation.
+At every step of the way, a friendly local was willing to help us find our way.
 Whether it was helping us with our bags, advising us of the bus schedule or calling us a taxi.
 Despite the exhaustion of all the travel, we could not have asked for a more perfect first day in Italy!

 We took advantage of our location to visit Almafi and Ravello.
 We did both on the same day, hopping on a bus.
-The day started out beautiful, full of sun, but it soon started to poor with rain, causing gutters and steps to overflow and flood the roads- it made for an interesting bus ride!
+The day started out beautiful, full of sun, but it soon started to pour with rain, causing gutters and steps to overflow and flood the roads- it made for an interesting bus ride!
 Luckily the rain cleared just as we arrived in Almafi.

 Ravello is definitely worth the trip as it has some of the most beautiful gardens and views in the region.
 The whole village gives off an incredible sense of romanticism.
 I wish we had made more time to explore Ravello and Almafi, both seem to brimming with Italian magic.
 Besides, I missed out on seeing the famous beach umbrellas along the beaches of Almafi.